WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 - `cluster_name`: the name you'd want to use for your cluster, this should be a unique identifier that you can remember.

 - `num_followers`: The number of additional instance types to bring up besides the default single instance `wallaroo-leader-1` brought up via the `make cluster` command.
 If running multi-worker tests, this should be adjusted to include an additional instance per worker.
-The Metrics UI, Giles Receiver(s) and Sender(s) should also be running on a separate instance type where no other Wallaroo worker is running.
+The Metrics UI, Data Receiver(s) and Sender(s) should also be running on a separate instance type where no other Wallaroo worker is running.

 - `force_instance`: The instance type you want to use for performance testing.
 Standard performance testing is done on `c4.8xlarge` instance types.
 Change this to a different instance type if doing testing that requires a different instance.